Div0602/Azure-Resume/README.md

 # Azure-Resume

 My own Resume hosted on Azure cloud, following The Cloud Resume Challenge.

-- Front end folder has the website and images.
+Front end folder has the website and images. main.js file contains Visitor counter code.
-- main.js file contains Visitor counter code.
+Used Azure Cosmos DB to store the counter value.